X-rays and MRI scans can play key roles in diagnosing and monitoring ankylosing spondylitis.

 The technology produces high-energy light that can penetrate objects.
 The waves of light can pass through hair and skin, but bones block them.
 This is how X-rays show bones.

 A doctor uses these images to check for AS-related changes to the bones.
-They can reveal the following types of damage:
+They can reveal the following

 - erosion and joint damage indicating inflammation